 - You will you need to leave the wheel, bats, tools and splash pan completely clean after use.

 - You are required to cover the cost of any damage caused to the equipment that occurs while you are using it.
 This includes the wheel, splash pan, and any tools or wheel bats you might use.

-You will need to provide your own clay to use on the wheel.
-You can use your own (no Terracotta or red clays allowed) or buy it directly in studio, where we stock 2 varieties of clay; white grogged or college buff that fire to both earthenware or stoneware temperatures.
+You will need to buy clay to use on the wheel (no Terracotta or red clays allowed).
+You can buy it directly in studio, where we stock 2 varieties of clay; white grogged or college buff that fire to both earthenware or stoneware temperatures.
 You will also need to cover the cost of firing any items you may want to put into the kiln after.
 You can find more info on that under Kiln rental.